euzu/m3u-filter/README.md

 ### 1.4 `messaging`
 `messaging` is an optional configuration for receiving messages.
-Currently only telegram is supported.
+Currently only  and rest is supported.

 Messaging is Opt-In, you need to set the `notify_on` message types which are
 - `info`
 - `stats`
 - `error`

+`telegram` and `rest` configurations are optional.

 ```yaml
 messaging: